 Point-and-shoot cameras are much simpler to operate and more compact than DSLRs.
-Point and shoots, especially modern ones, are convenient and nifty little things.
+But they’re generally better than smartphone cameras.
+So they’re convenient, especially more modern ones.

 Point and shoot cameras are the most common cameras in the world, used by everyday families and individuals.
 These cameras have a built-in lens, autofocus, and a built-in flash component.